 Explore How to Prophesy

-How to prophesy is on the minds of many believers as they desire to please God by stepping out in faith to use the gifts of the Holy Spirit.
+How to prophesy is on the minds of many believers as they desire to please God by stepping out in faith and exercising the gifts of the Holy Spirit.
 Prophesying is a powerful way to edify the church and deliver God's messages to His people.
-When you prophesy, you are speaking words inspired by the Holy Spirit, bringing encouragement, comfort, and direction to those who hear.
+When you prophesy, you are speaking words inspired by the Holy Spirit, bringing edification, encouragement, and comfort to those who hear.

 Conceptual Photo for How to ProphesyHow to Prophesy